Webcasts on how to benefit from Elsevier's Research Intelligence tools

 • Why it is important to develop a set of principles around responsible use of metrics

-• Tips on getting senior academic buy-in and support
+• Experience of getting and maintaining senior academic buy-in and support

 Learn from the experts, how to use SciVal to analyze and gain insights into your research and knowledge exchange activities globally.

 In addition to providing pre-defined profiles and research topics, SciVal also allows you to define, profile and investigate bespoke themes, research teams and collaborative initiatives.

 Join us on Wednesday May 23rd where we will show you: